countable-web/open-source-corporation/engineering/TRAINING.md

 # Docker Training

-If you're new to Docker, then when you get a chance, please do this tutorial:
+If you're new to Docker, do this.
+We use Docker for everything so you should get familiar with the basic concepts of running containers from images, and docker-compose which runs multiple containers at once.

 https://docs.docker.com/compose/django/